geraldfehringer/diretta/README.md

 # diretta
-All about my diretta audio protocol, journey
+All about my diretta audio protocol journey!

 ## research